souraj93/React-Custom-Dynamic-Table/README.md

         placeholder: "Enter Name", // placeholder for the input field
         value: "" // value for the input
       } // please pass the filterObject if you want any filter for this column.
-Here filter by text search is present }, // configuaration for normal text with the key wrapped within an object (only a single object wrapper - please check the result data for better understanding), for this you have to pass populate as true
+Here filter by text search is present }, // configuration for normal text with the key wrapped within an object (only a single object wrapper - please check the result data for better understanding), for this you have to pass populate as true
     "personalInfo.email": {
       head: "Email",
       key: ["personalInfo", "email"],